THE LAST YEARS OF WALTER BUTLER JUNIOR OF MUNPHIN’S LIFE

 what period of time Walter Butler’s family continued living in Co.
 Wexford

-and James both had issue,[xxxiii] no further records have yet been discovered
+and James both had issue,[xxxiii] but no further records have yet been discovered

 of the descendants of these sons of Pierce Butler of Kayer.